<

 The World Within Us’ is about the science behind human body, sound, light, and illusion.

-This floor offers to develop an understanding of internal sensations and the cognitive processes through which we become aware of the environment.
+This floor offers an opportunity to understand internal sensations and the cognitive processes through which we become aware of the environment.
 Explore how we receive information using our five senses and how our brain interprets to form perceptions.

 Light